paragliding training center

 MOST THREADED FASTENERS Miniplane and other manufacturers recommend that ALL nuts and bolts be assembled using medium strength (BLUE) threadlock.
 Failure to use thread lock will invariably result in things falling apart at the most inconvenient time.

 Note: Important parts of paramotors may not be assembled with threadlock at the factory.
-Pilots should be certain that the redrive and exhaust manifold studs have been assembled with RED threadlock.
+Pilots should be certain that the redrive and exhaust port studs have been assembled with RED threadlock.
 Test these fasteners to see if they cannot be unscrewed with reasonable force.
 If you can remove the studs with ordinary tools, they were not assembled with RED threadlock.

 DO NOT USE THREADLOCK ON SCREWS GOING INTO THREADED INSERTS, SPARK PLUGS, SHAFT NUTS, HEAD NUTS, SMALL CARB PARTS, DRAIN/FILL PLUGS!